 Grace and Emptiness

 Sept.
 2018—Why does divinity shine in vacant spaces?

 Fr.
-Quintana in Terrence Malick’s To the Wonder meets Monseigneur Myriel from Victor Hugo’s Les Miserables.
+Quintana in Terrence Malick’s To the Wonder & Monseigneur Myriel from Victor Hugo’s Les Miserables.

 Deus ex Machina